Basics

 </aside>

-aria-labelledby: Identifies the element that labels the current landmark.
+aria-labelledby: Identifies an element somewhere else on the page that labels the current landmark.

 <aside aria-labelledby="comp1">